chonibe/coa-service/docs/authentication/README.md

 - Validate OAuth state.
 - Set authentication cookies (domain `.thestreetlamp.com` in production).
 - Create collector session token when `customer_id` is present.
-- Redirect to customer or collector dashboard.
+- Redirect to collector dashboard (default) or the `redirect` parameter set at login start.

 ## 🍪 Cookie Management